 The iDEA team wants to support you and your learners and can help you access useful analytics of your students’ progress.

 iDEA is very flexible and easy to work with.
 You don’t need specialist IT skills to run sessions because the modules (badges) are all self-explanatory.
 You can implement them as part of your schemes of work, or use them as an enrichment activity, for example.

 Organisers can also facilitate iDEA workshops in community groups or as part of outreach programmes, and embed the programme as part of learning and development offerings. iDEA can also be integrated into digital inclusion and digital literacy initiatives.

-Badges have been mapped against the UK National Curricula and the Skills Framework for the Information Age.
-This helps support teachers across a range of curriculum subjects including the three core areas of formal computing education: digital literacy, computer science and IT.
+Badges have been mapped against several inputs including National Curricula and the Skills Builder Framework.
+This helps support life, employability and soft skills, as well as a range of specialist subjects such as enterprise and formal computing (digital literacy, computer science and IT).

 Many teachers are using iDEA resources as valuable CPD to become acquainted with key digital and enterprise skills and knowledge, for example about cloud computing and the Internet of Things.

 Some iDEA badges are proving to be useful for teachers to demonstrate to OFSTED and other bodies that schools are meeting safeguarding requirements.